Asmit-cloud/SkyLite/README.md

 2.  pip (Python package installer)

-3.  **API Keys for AccuWeather and OpenWeather.** For secure deployment (e.g., on Hugging Face Spaces) and to prevent exposing your keys in a public repository, these are loaded from environment variables.
+3. API Keys for AccuWeather and OpenWeather: For secure deployment (e.g., on Hugging Face Spaces) and to prevent exposing your keys in a public repository, these are loaded from environment variables.
 For further details on obtaining and configuring these APIs, please refer to the **API Documentation section** below.

     * **For Deployment (e.g., Hugging Face Spaces):** You will set `ACCUWEATHER_API_KEY` and `OPENWEATHER_API_KEY` as "Secrets" in your Space's settings.